 - Drag the Fill Handle to cell E10.

-- Doing this will fill the range of cell E8:E10 with a Simple Moving Average Value
+- This will fill the range of cell E8:E10 with a Simple Moving Average Value.

-- At the same time, our cell E9 now also has the missing value presented of cell C9.
+- Cell E9 now also has the missing value presented of cell C9.

 Download Practice Workbook